AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q3-release-activity/24-q3-administrator-enhancements.md

 >[!NOTE]
 >
->Preview release: June 6, 2024; Production release for all customers: TBD
+>Preview release: June 6, 2024; Production release for all customers: June 13

 You can now share both custom forms and custom fields within the new form designer.
 This allows greater collaboration between users on custom forms.